-Our principal executive offices are located in Los Angeles, California where we occupy approximately 66,000 square feet of space under a lease that expires in June 2022.
-We also occupy additional leased offices located in Chicago, Illinois; Atlanta, Georgia; New York, New York; London.

-the United Kingdom; Melbourne, Australia; Sydney, Australia; Paris, France; Johannesburg, South Africa; Frankfurt, Germany; Kuala Lumpur, Malaysia; Vancouver, Canada; Ede, the Netherlands; and Singapore.
+Our principal executive offices are located in Woodland Hills, California where we occupy approximately 66,000 square feet of space under a lease that expires in June 2022.
+We also occupy additional leased offices located in Chicago, Illinois; Atlanta, Georgia; New York, New York; London, the United Kingdom; Sydney, Australia; Paris, France; and Johannesburg, South Africa.
 We believe that our properties are generally suitable to meet our needs for the foreseeable future.
 In addition, to the extent we require additional space in the future, we believe that it would be readily available on commercially reasonable terms.